-CS 213 Excel
+CS 213 Introduction to Spreadsheets

-This course is designed to give students a thorough understanding of Excel, including the spreadsheet, graphics, windows, database functions, and macro design.
-The student will gain extensive hands-on experience in each facet of Excel.
+This course is designed to give students a thorough understanding of spreadsheets, including graphics, windows, database functions, and macro design.
+The student should gain extensive hands-on experience in each facet of the application.
 This is a three credit hour course.
-Prerequisite: A grade of "C" or higher in CS 123D Windows Applications I or consent of the instructor
+Prerequisite: A grade of "C" or higher in CS 123D Business Computer Applications or consent of the instructor